 Do we have to live in London?

-No. We do not require teams to be based in our office space in London.
-However, if a team is based elsewhere they do need to be able to travel to London to take part in workshops throughout the three month programme.
+Nope, but you will need to be able to travel to London to take part in most of the workshops during the three month programme.

 Do we have to be British to apply?